chef/automate/components/docs-chef-io/content/automate/ha_faqs.md

 ## Frequently Asked Questions

 ### How to check logs For automate nodes?

-- To view the logs please do ssh to the respective node by runnig the command from bastion node `./chef-automate ssh --hostname a2`
+- To view the logs please do ssh to the respective node by running the command from bastion node `./chef-automate ssh --hostname a2`

 - choose the Instace based on the output.
 To view the logs run the command `journalctl --follow --unit chef-automate`

 ### How to check logs For Chef Infra Server nodes?

-- To view the logs please do ssh to the respective node by runnig the command from bastion node `./chef-automate ssh --hostname cs`
+- To view the logs please do ssh to the respective node by running the command from bastion node `./chef-automate ssh --hostname cs`

 - choose the Instace based on the output.
 To view the logs run the command `journalctl --follow --unit chef-automate`

-### How to check logs For Postgres nodes?
+### How to check logs For PostgreSQL nodes?

-- To view the logs please do ssh to the respective node by runnig the command from bastion node `./chef-automate ssh --hostname pg`
+- To view the logs please do ssh to the respective node by running the command from bastion node `./chef-automate ssh --hostname pg`

 - choose the Instace based on the output.
 To view the logs run the command `journalctl --follow --unit hab-sup`

-### How to check logs For Opensearch nodes?
+### How to check logs For OpenSearch nodes?

-- To view the logs please do ssh to the respective node by runnig the command from bastion node `./chef-automate ssh --hostname os`
+- To view the logs please do ssh to the respective node by running the command from bastion node `./chef-automate ssh --hostname os`

 - choose the Instace based on the output.
 To view the logs run the command `journalctl --follow --unit hab-sup`

 ### How to Pass the custom config for the Frontend node (Automate / ChefInfraServer)?

 - Create a file with say `customconfig.toml`, pass the absolute path `config_file=/ABSOLUTE_PATH/customconfig.toml`

-### How to Add more nodes In AWS Deployment, post deployment.
+### How to Add more nodes In AWS Deployment, post deployment

 The commands require some arguments so that it can determine which types of nodes you want to add to your HA setup from your bastion host.
 It needs the count of the nodes you want to add as as argument when you run the command.
 For example,

-- if you want to add 2 nodes to automate, you have to run the:
+- If you want to add 2 nodes to automate, you have to run the:

     ```sh
     chef-automate node add --automate-count 2